prasaddevops2015/Linux-CCNA-DevOps-Notes/README.md

 CP stands for (copy)- Is used to the copy a file or directory.
 (source-----------destination)
+if you copy the the dir from source to dir destination use this command: cp -r <dirname> <dirname>

 MV- is used to move a file or dir from one to another location (source-----------destination)